- Hilton Head

 - Trash collection

-Don't forget to get the property manager's contact telephone number and entry/exit procedures for your vacation property.
-We suggest keeping the contact's information in your smartphone and wallet.
+Make sure you get the manager's contact phone number and entry/exit procedures for your rental property.
+We suggest keeping the contact's details in your smart phone and wallet.

 During your Stay

-- Enjoy your stay!
-Ensure you protect the rental owner (and your things!) by keeping the vacation rental locked up when you are away, just like you would at home.
+- Make sure to protect the property owner (and your stuff!) by keeping the vacation rental secured while you are away, exactly like you would in your own home.

-- Please make sure to walk through the rental home one last time and look for damage.
-If you can, do this walk-out inspection with the property owner present.
-If the property manager is not available, be sure to take photos of the property to record its condition.
+- As soon as everything is out, begin a walk-through of the property to verify no property damage occurred in the course of your stay.
+If possible, do this walk-out review with the property owner present.
+If the property owner is not available, make certain to take photos of the property to record its condition.